ON THIS PAGE

 How to Configure Failover Configuration Synchronization for the Ephemeral Database

-By default, the ephemeral commit model executes commit synchronize operations asynchronously.
-The NETCONF or Junos XML protocol server commits the configuration on the local Routing Engine and then commits the configuration on the remote Routing Engine or Virtual Chassis members.
-The requesting Routing Engine commits the ephemeral configuration and emits a commit complete notification without waiting for the other Routing Engine or Virtual Chassis members to first synchronize and commit the configuration.
+In the asynchronous commit model, the NETCONF or Junos XML protocol server first commits the configuration on the local Routing Engine and then notifies the other Routing Engine or Virtual Chassis device.
+The requesting Routing Engine does not wait for the other Routing Engine or Virtual Chassis member to first synchronize and commit the configuration.

 When you synchronize an ephemeral instance, the Junos XML protocol server reports